semaphoreci/semaphore/docs/docs/using-semaphore/connect-github-oauth.md

 ## OAuth vs GitHub app {#oauth-vs-app}

-The **OAuth App** authorizes Semaphore to impersonate with GitHub using your access credentials.
+The **OAuth App** authorizes Semaphore to impersonate GitHub using your access credentials.
 This means you need to have admin-level access to the GitHub repository to connect it with Semaphore.

 In addition, with OAuth, you can't control access on a per-repository level.
 Instead, you can only grant or revoke access to repositories based on their visibility, i.e. if they are public or private.
 It also means that if you delete your GitHub account, Semaphore loses access to all repositories.